Reviews You Can Rely On

 Shallow heel pocket

 Odds are, you know about the Hoka Speedgoat 6.
 It's an iconic modern trail shoe that changed the way we think about cushioning.
 For this iteration, Hoka ditched the out-of-box broken-in feel and opted for a harder, stiffer midsole.
-At first, we weren't fans, but after running in the model, it relaxed, providing similar cushioning to the previous model without diving into the too-soft, gushy feeling previous versions slid toward after a few hundred miles.
+At first, we weren't fans, but after running in this shoe for a while, it relaxed, providing similar cushioning to the previous version without diving into the too-soft, gushy feeling that earlier iterations slid toward after a few hundred miles.
 The upper has also been reworked, opting for a thinner mesh, which helps reduce weight and increase drying speed.
 Increased durability is appreciated, as previous iterations often felt mushy after the first 100-200 miles.

 Read more: Hoka Speedgoat 6 review